 The next day, my early start started without me as I woke up late.
 In a fierce hurry, I paced up the steep mountain behind Shivalaya, but missed a junction.
 With all the bright orange markings on trees and rocks, it is truly difficult to get lost along that trek, but I did it.
 When I realized that I hadn’t seen a mark in like an hour, I was some three to four hours in, supposedly the total amount of time needed to complete the leg, yet with no ending in literal sight.

 Due to my late start, it was too late to turn back and so I kept pushing uphill, certain that it would only be a matter of time till I would hit the ridge and see my final destination on the other side of it.
-I was wrong in various ways: the day was just as grey as the previous, reducing visibility to a pretty small radius; the further I pushed, the more I entered a forest that further reduced sight and orientation; the path started branching out more and more with every step.
+I was wrong in various ways: the day was just as grey as the previous, reducing visibility to a pretty petty radius; the further I pushed, the more I entered a forest that further reduced sight and orientation; the path started branching out more and more until it was all twigs.

 A little later we reached a clearing and the girls started plucking rhododendron blossoms from the trees that were in beautifully full bloom, to leave behind a trail on the ground and find their way back, like in the Brothers Grimm tale of Hansel and Gretel.
 The whole scene was like from a picture book, but now I arrived at the shameful realization that I had put them at risk with my stubborn hiking stupidity.
 We took a quick break and they took a photo of me with their old school cell phone and I took one of them with my camera.
 Then they called their mother, which put my mind a little more at ease.

-Soon we reached a trail head leading down the mountain on the other side and distant village sounds reassured me that I could now make it by myself.
+Soon we reached a trail head leading down the mountain on the other side and distant village sounds reassured me that I could make it alive.
 My saviors hurried back home and I hurried on.
-The relief of being back on track had turbo-charged my batteries and I nearly ran down the hill and made it to Bhandar in the late afternoon.
+The relief of being back on track had turbo-charged my batteries and I ran down the hill and made it to Bhandar in the late afternoon.